opendxl/opendxl-client-java/docs/_sources/certcreation.rst.txt

       certificates).
     * *Protect* the Certificate Authority private key (``ca.key``).

-5. Provision a key-pair for a DXL Client (Python)
+5. Provision a key-pair for a DXL Client

   * Generate a Private Key for the client::